Callie's Award Winning Buttermilk Biscuit Recipe & Techniques

 2. The art of a handmade biscuit is not dead.

-I started this company with my mom's Country Ham Biscuit recipe and with every new flavor we've created, with every new eatery we've opened, with every new customer we've created cherished relationships with, I have come to find that the art of a handmade, southern biscuit is not only dead... it's thriving!
+I started this company with my mom's Country Ham recipe and with every new flavor we've created, with every new eatery we've opened, with every new customer we've created cherished relationships with, I have come to find that the art of a handmade, southern biscuit is not only dead... it's thriving!

 Our baking technique for an American biscuit includes using your hands to make a snapping motion to incorporate the butter and cream cheese.
-If you want to know how to make biscuits fluffier, you can remember our phrase: Biscuits are like friends.
+If you want to know how to make them fluffier, you can remember our phrase: Biscuits are like friends.
 They rise taller when they are together!
 In other words, make sure your biscuits touch on the tray so they lift each other as they rise.

 Gather Your Tools